Best Heat Pumps: 2017

-We have collected thousands of reviews from homeowners and contractors, and we track more than 300 different series of heat pumps, sold under more than 50 different brand names.
+We have collected thousands of reviews from homeowners and contractors, and we track nearly 500 different series of heat pumps, sold under more than 70 different brand names.
 Which heat pumps do our reviewers rate most highly?

 |Rank||Brand and Series||Rating||Cooling Efficiency